pflarue/eutf8/src/c/README.md

 # eutf8 and easc in C

-This directory contains the reference implementations for [eutf8](../../eutf8.md) and [easc](../../easc.md) written in porable C.  They have been tested on Linux and Windows (using gcc/Mingw32).
+This directory contains the reference implementations for [eutf8](../../eutf8.md) and [easc](../../easc.md) written in portable C.  They have been tested on Linux and Windows (using gcc/Mingw32).

 `make all` builds the two command line executables.